knoexus/swansea-M37-data-vis/cw2/data1_2.md

 {(limitations|}

 Although we can get a sense of the overall shape of the buttons and some pecularities of each type of button, we cannot take away much upon a very close inspection of them as the isosurface becomes disintegrated.
 Also, it might be a bit difficult to determine the orientation of the visualization right away, since the buttons are fairly similar at first glance.
+Hence, we can add an outline of the bear's head to improve on this.
 Still, it becomes understandable quite quickly.
 Finally, a minor limitation is that it is a bit computationally expensive to run, even without the axes displayed.

 {|limitations)}